spinnaker/spinnaker.io/content/en/docs/guides/operator/orca-redis-to-sql.md

 ### Deploy a Migration Cluster

 At Netflix, we deployed `orca-main`, the cluster that serves our production traffic, as well as `orca-main-sqlmigration`, which does not receive API traffic nor process the work queue.
-It's sole purpose is to shovel bits from Redis to SQL.
+Its sole purpose is to shovel bits from Redis to SQL.

 To perform a deploy a migration cluster, add the following configuration to `orca.yml`: